jmontleon/fedora-28-raspberry-pi/README.md

 Most instructions are available at https://fedoraproject.org/wiki/Architectures/ARM/Raspberry_Pi

 ## armv7hl vs aarch64
-Right now the biggest factor for me is that that red and blue are reversed on aarch64, which makes for a bad desktop experience.
+Right now the biggest factor for me is that that red and blue are reversed on aarch64 when not using the vc4 driver, which makes for a bad desktop experience.

 ## Official Touch Screen Support